 Weekend dispatch available

-Saturday pulls keep Monday starts clean; Friday afternoon coordination sets the weekend turns.
+Saturday pulls keep Monday starts clean; Friday afternoon coordination secures weekend turns.

 Insurance and Contractor Account Setup